Meteor-Community-Packages/meteor-collection2/README.md

 meteor npm install --save simpl-schema
 ```

+Verify that `aldeed:simple-schema` is not listed in your `.meteor/.versions` file.
+If it is, you likely depend on some other package that has an explicit dependency on the Meteor aldeed:simple-schema package.
+This could cause problems or unexpected behavior.
+Work with that package author to get an updated version that does not explicitly depend on the `aldeed:simple-schema` package.

 Then add `import SimpleSchema from 'simpl-schema';` at the top of all files in your app that reference the `SimpleSchema` object.
 (It is no longer an automatic global.)

 - `aldeed:collection2-core` does not include `denyInsert` or `denyUpdate` options.
 If any of your schemas use those options, `meteor add aldeed:schema-deny`